raas-dev/configent/README.md

 The shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'rancher' for containerd.

-Note: Both 'ubuntu' and 'rancher' VMs mount your host's `$HOME` directory as writable in the VM.
+❗: Both 'ubuntu' and 'rancher' VMs mount your host's `$HOME` directory as writable in the VM.
 This enables containers to use bind mounts (directories on file system).
-If you want to keep host's home read-only (and prefer Docker managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.
+If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.

 In addition, VM 'rancher' includes [k3s](https://k3s.io/) for local Kubernetes.

-Tip: Use aliases `d` and `n` as generic shortcuts for starting containers in `docker` or `nerdctl` respectively, as long as the current working directory has `Dockerfile` present.
+💡: Use aliases `d` and `n` as generic shortcuts for starting containers in `docker` or `nerdctl` respectively, as long as the current working directory has `Dockerfile` present.
 The host-container mapped ports are output by the aliases.